automatic-controls/powerbi/README.md

 The purpose of this script is to gather data from [Verizon Connect] and upload it to the PostgreSQL database.
 Collected data includes GPS ping locations on ACES vehicles (taken every 30 seconds).
 Additionally, safety violations such as speeding and hard-braking are recorded.

-1. <powerbi@automaticcontrols.net> receives four emails from Verizon (no-reply@verizonconnect.com) everyday between 4:00AM and 6:00AM.
+1. <powerbi@automaticcontrols.net> receives emails from Verizon (no-reply@verizonconnect.com) everyday between 4:00AM and 6:00AM.
 Each email contains one report in CSV format.
-Each report corresponds to one table in the PostgreSQL database: *movements*, *speeding*, *incidents*, and *services*.
+Each report corresponds to one table in the PostgreSQL database: *movements*, *speeding*, *incidents*, *maintenance*, and *services*.
 2. The **verizon-email-capture** logic app on [Azure Portal] captures emails from Verizon with subject containing the phrase: *Scheduled Report*.
 3. Attachments from captured emails are uploaded to [Sharepoint].
 4. Captured emails are moved to the *deleted* mailbox.